What are lip and tongue ties, and how are they treated?

 Tongue-ties and lip-ties Melbourne

-If you are concerned about your baby’s feeding and latching on, or you are experiencing discomfort while breastfeeding, call the friendly team at Marriott & Hand to organise an appointment by phone or through our contact box below.
+If you are concerned about your baby’s feeding and latching on, or you are experiencing discomfort while breastfeeding, call the friendly team at Marriott & Hand and we will be happy to guide you through our tongue-tie treatment.